jerickjoe111/launch-school/RB130/03_tools/glossary.md

 There are two major common Ruby version managers : RVM and rbenv.

-- RVM includes more features, and works by _dynamically_ managing our development environment (command line).
+- RVM includes more features, and works by dynamically managing the command line environment

-- rbenv does not initially include as many features, but allows us to install 'plugins' that give more functionality.
+- rbenv does not include as many features, but allows us to install 'plugins' that give more functionality.
 Works mostly by modifying the environment variables (`$PATH`).

 ## Gems